HaCSBCU/hacsbcu.github.io/README.md

 We're using jekyll to build the site.
 If you want to test locally you will need [ruby](https://rvm.io/rvm/install) and [jekyll](https://jekyllrb.com/) to be installed.

-If you have ruby installed:
+Once you have ruby installed:

 `$ gem install bundler`